Originally published on 6/10/2020

 In addition to working with these poses to improve your stamina, it is also important to work on other aspects of stamina relating to the cardiovascular system and even patience.
 These can both be tackled using an aerial swing since you can perform a full-body workout as well as practice restorative yoga for meditation and focus.

-Once you develop stamina is these areas, it will be much easier to develop it whilst holding flexible poses.
+Once you develop stamina in these areas, it will be much easier to develop it whilst holding flexible poses.

 Since your yoga swing will give you an advantage where stretching is concerned, it can be tempting to bite off more than you can chew.
 However, where flexibility is concerned, it is important to take it bit by bit to avoid overstretching yourself and potentially causing an injury.

 Whilst performing each of the poses within your routine, you should feel a gentle stretch but you should never feel pain or discomfort.

-If you do, this is a red flag that you are pushing your body too hard and it is time to take it down a notch.
+If you do, it is an indication that you are pushing your body too hard and it is time to take it down a notch.

-There is no shame in this, even the most adept yogis had to start somewhere and it is far more preferable to take your time and get it right than to rush and put yourself out of action altogether.
+There is no shame in this, as even the most adept yogis had to start somewhere.
+It is preferable to take your time and get it right than to rush and put yourself out of action altogether.

 Get Started Today!

 Aerial yoga has a world of benefits and one of these is that it is a great way to improve your flexibility.
 Whilst many people may be under the impression that flexibility doesn’t have an important role in our overall health, this is far from the truth.

-Being flexible means that we feel less pain in our day to day lives, are more easily able to compete in sports and many other advantages.
+Being flexible means that we feel less pain in our day-to-day lives and are more able to move our bodies freely.

 When we work on our flexibility whilst in the yoga swing, it is important to follow certain rules and steps in order to yield the best results, these include not overexerting ourselves and working on the whole body rather than just one area.